ibm-cloud-docs/account/faqs-resources.md

 A resource group is a way for you to organize your account resources in customizable groupings.
 Any account resource that is managed by using {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) access control belongs to a resource group within your account.
 You assign resources to a resource group when you create them from the catalog.
 You can then view usage per resource group in your account, and easily assign users access to all resources in a resource group or just to a single resource in a resource group.

 For more information about creating and working with resource groups, see [Managing resource groups](/docs/account?topic=account-rgs).

-## Why should I migrate my Cloud Foundry service instances to a resource group?
-{: #instance-migrated}
-{: faq}

-IBM Cloud Foundry Public is deprecated with an end-of-support date of 1 June 2023.
-For more information, see [Deprecation of IBM Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation).
-{: deprecated}

-Migrating your Cloud Foundry services to a resource group means that the services you're using are now available for use with IAM access control and resource groups.
-You can take advantage of fine-grained access control by using IAM roles.
-You can also view usage per resource group in your account.

-When you have Cloud Foundry services that can be migrated to a resource group, you receive a notification on the Resource list page.
-For more information about the migration process, see [Migrating Cloud Foundry service instances and apps to a resource group](/docs/account?topic=account-migrate).

 ## Why can't I add a resource to a resource group?
 {: #create-add-resource}